-- The Group has a contractual relationship with the client and sets the terms of the transaction, excluding the OAO "Russian Railways" tariff, such as selling and payment terms, bears credit risk and controls the flow of receipts and payments.
+- The Group has a contractual relationship with the client and sets the terms of the transactions, such as selling and payment terms, bears credit risk and controls the flow of receipts and payments.
+The OAO "Russian Railways" tariff is borne by the Group.
+Total proceeds from clients are included in the Group's revenue. - The Group has a contractual relationship with the client and sets the terms of the transactions, such as selling and payment terms, bears credit risk and controls the flow of receipts and payments.
+The OAO "Russian Railways" tariff is borne by the Group and recharged to the customer as a reimbursement but the Group bears the variability in tariffs.
+Total proceeds from clients are included in the Group's revenue. - The Group has a contractual relationship with the client and sets the terms of the transaction, excluding the OAO "Russian Railways" tariff, such as selling and payment terms, bears credit risk and controls the flow of receipts and payments.
 The OAO "Russian Railways" tariff is paid by the Group and recharged to the customer as a reimbursement.
 Under these arrangements the Group recognises revenue net of OAO "Russian Railways" tariff. - The Group has a contractual relationship with the customer and sets the terms of the transaction, excluding the OAO "Russian Railways" tariff, such as selling and payment terms, bears credit risk and controls the flow of receipts and payments.
 The tariff is paid directly by the customer to OAO "Russian Railways".
 Under these arrangements the Group recognises revenue net of OAO "Russian railways" tariff.